Nurturing our own strengths to build a better world

 - Personal Development, Health and Physical Education (PDHPE)

 According to the NSW Education Department, STEM education is the learning of science, technology, engineering and mathematics in an interdisciplinary or integrated approach.
-In this regard, Masada College continues to keep its finger on the pulse of educational advancement with the introduction of Robotics & STEM programs, as well as Junior Engineers co-curricular options, all of which ensure that our students are equipped with the EDGE to lead and achieve in the 21st Century.
+In this regard, Masada College continues to keep its finger on the pulse of educational advancement with the introduction of Robotics and STEM programs, which ensure that our students are equipped with the EDGE to lead and achieve in the 21st Century.

 High Potential Learners

 “Our students have a genuine love of learning and desire to know more.
 They also need the school curriculum delivered in a different way.
 Now we’re giving them the tools to get it,”

 Mrs Danielle Blumberg, Head of Junior School, former Head of Academic Care and Teacher of Stage 3 High Potential Learners.

 Masada’s HPL classes are offered to Year 5 and 6, whereby students are grouped together and taught at a more complex level.
-There are also HPL groupings offered in Jewish Studies which are taught within the Year 5 and Year 6 classes to further extend the content.
 Our students love the challenge of learning at a quicker pace and it’s a great way to channel their competitive natures in the classroom, which allows for less competition on the playground.
 What’s important to note is that these classes are not about grades or marks.
 It’s about giving our students a place that they feel comfortable both socially and academically, instead of feeling left out or different.

-In order to move into HPL classes, students go through two testing processes (looking at product and potential), with teacher and parent nominations adding extra layers of information about the students.
+To be selected to be in the HPL classes, students go through two testing processes (looking at product and potential), with teacher and parent nominations adding extra layers of information about the students.
 There are very strict criteria and the process is completely data based, allowing very little room for error.